 Ryan is an attorney in Beasley Allen Law Firm’s Mass Torts Section.
-After clerking with the firm for two years, he now works full time on cases involving defective pharmaceutical drugs and medical devices.
-He primarily focuses on cases involving DePuy Attune knee replacements and bone cements, which are both causing early revision surgeries due to mechanical loosening.
-Ryan also works on cases for injured individuals in the opioid litigation.
+In 2015, he started in the Mass Torts Section as a law clerk and was hired as an attorney in 2017.
+He primarily focuses on cases involving high-viscosity bone cements, which are causing early revision surgeries due to mechanical loosening.
+Ryan also works on cases involving defective dietary supplements.

 Ryan earned his Bachelor of Science degree from Florida State University.
 He graduated in only two-and-a-half years at the age of 20.
 While at Florida State, Ryan was selected to multiple national academic honor organizations and was a member of Kappa Alpha Order.